Verdun Natatorium: Facility

 The city of Montreal states that the main pool can accommodate 1,150 bathers while in 1951 the Montreal Gazette, reported that the pool could handle up to 6,000 swimmers on a daily basis.
 This difference may be due to changes to the facility and/or safety regulations over time.
 In the summer 2005, a heated wading pool was added, with a capacity of up to 250 children.

+Since 2017, the main building has had structural problems and has been closed to the public.
+In April 2024, new plans are in the works, possibly involving demolition of the historic structure.